top of page

 Here are the best sources of protein for bulking:

-• Turkey: Another lean protein source.
+• Turkey: Another excellent lean protein source.

-• Fish: Salmon and tuna provide healthy fats and protein.Eggs: Packed with protein and healthy fats.
+• Fish: Salmon and tuna provide healthy fats along with protein.

 Carbohydrates

 Carbs are your body's preferred energy source, especially during workouts.
 During bulking, you need extra carbs to fuel your muscles.
-Complex carbohydrates, like brown rice and oats, are slow-digesting.
+Complex carbohydrates like brown rice and oats are slow-digesting.
 They provide a steady energy supply, perfect for intense training sessions.

 Three mason jars with quinoa salad, mushrooms, and colorful veggies on a light surface.
 Jars labeled "Ball."
 Bright, fresh appearance.